 I love looking at before-and-after photos, and I’m so happy that I get to share mine with you!
 I can tell you that this product truly works if you are diligent and patient.
 If you are looking for a foolproof way to shockingly long and luscious natural lashes (and want to wake up every day looking like an absolute BABE), you should try Rodan + Fields Lash Boost.
 I guarantee you will not be disappointed.

 Get in touch with my R + F consultant for more information on the Lash Boost here!
-She’s really lovely and will hook you up with the secret to the most babely lashes ever. 😉
+She’s really lovely and will hook you up with the secret (+ A DISCOUNT!) to the most babely lashes ever. 😉

 You’re an outfit-ruiner.
 You’re a security blanket.
 You’re frumpy.
 You’re uncomfortable.
 You serve no purpose except to hide body insecurities.
 I dislike you.